lissms/lissms/README.md

 ### Hi there 👋

+From the biotechnology laboratoy to the creative computer!!
+After a few years in scientific research, I reconsidering a change in my career and I have found a new passion!!
+Frontend development.
+Henceforth, I recombine “computer genes” to create interactive web pages and applications.

 <!--
 **lissms/lissms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.